Nutlope/roomGPT/README.md

 - [x] Redo landing page, remove testimonials and either make it dark mode or use another lp
 - [x] Redo README
 - [x] Fix issue with generations not working
-- [ ] Add two dropdowns for what kind of room it is + dropdown for themes
+- [x] Add two dropdowns for what kind of room it is + dropdown for themes
 - [ ] Deploy, assign domain, fix meta tags, add OG image with one of the genrated pics
+- [ ] Make all dropdowns same length as upload box in /restore
 - [ ] Send it to team/ai channel for feedback + tweet out a screenshot for hype
 - [ ] Let replicate team know to keep it on when I launch